Lindsay E. (Whitelaw) Nadeau

 - Board of Trustees, New Hampshire Supreme Court Society

-- Past member of the Board of Directors of the New Hampshire Women’s Bar Association.
+- Board of Directors, New Hampshire Women’s Bar Association.